rambutdurian/CAT201-project/README.md

 ### ✨ What it does
 - Explore rides, attractions, and interstellar adventures.
 - Fetches live data from the Java backend to keep the park information up-to-date.
-- Fun, interactive, and immersive UI with a cosmic vibe.
+- Fun, interactive and immersive UI with a cosmic vibe.

 ### 🛠 Tech Stack
 - **Frontend:** React, JavaScript, HTML, CSS